bgur123/2p-ROI-Selector/README.md

 1) Auto numerate when using different ROI numbers than previous masks

 2) During setup a function should be added to understand the data naming structure of the user

+3) GUI size should be adjusted automatically from computer to computer FIXED??